fsprojects/Paket/docs/content/bootstrapper.md

   `--prefer-nuget`: Downloads the given version of paket.exe from nuget.org instead of github.com.

   `--self`: Self updating the paket.bootstrapper.exe.
 When this option is used the download of paket.exe will be skipped.

+  `-s`: If this flag is set the bootstrapper will not perform any output.

 Environment Variables: